-The right to social assistance is designed to ensure that people living in poverty are able to meet basic subsistence needs.
+The right to social assistance is designed to ensure that people living in poverty can meet basic subsistence needs.
 Government is obliged to support children directly when their parents or caregivers are too poor to do so.
-Income support is provided through social assistance programmes, such as the CSG, which is an unconditional cash grant paid to the caregivers of eligible children.
+Income support is provided through social assistance programmes such as the CSG, which is an unconditional cash grant paid to the caregivers of eligible children.

 Introduced in 1998 with an initial value of R100, the CSG has become the single biggest programme for alleviating child poverty in South Africa.
-Take-up of the CSG has increased dramatically over the years, and the grant amount is increased slightly each year, more or less keeping pace with overall inflation.
-At the end of March 2017, a monthly CSG of R360 was paid to 12,081,375 children aged 0 - 17 years.
-The value of the CSG increased to R380 per month from the beginning of April 2017.
+Take-up of the CSG has increased dramatically over the years and the grant amount is increased slightly each year, more or less keeping pace with overall inflation.
+At the end of March 2018, a monthly CSG of R400 was paid to 12,274,000 children aged 0-17 years.
+The value of the CSG increased to R410 per month from the beginning of October 2018.

 There have been two important changes in eligibility criteria.
 The first concerns age eligibility.
-Initially the CSG was only available for children under seven years.
+Initially the CSG was only available for children younger than seven years.
 From 2003 it was gradually extended to older children up to the age of 14.
 Since January 2012, following a second phased extension, children are eligible for the grant until they turn 18.

 The second important change concerns the income threshold or means test.
 The income threshold remained static for 10 years until a formula was introduced - set at 10 times the amount of the grant.
 This means that every time the grant is increased, the means test also increases.
-From April 2017 the income threshold is R3,800 per month for a single caregiver and R7,600 per month for the joint income of the caregiver and spouse, if the caregiver is married.
+From April 2018 the income threshold was R4,000 per month for a single caregiver and R8,000 per month for the joint income of the caregiver and spouse, if the caregiver is married.
+These increased to R4,100 and R8,200 per month respectively in October.